salesagility/SuiteCRM/tests/README.md

 SuiteCRM requires you to configure the automated test with your development environment.
 There are a number of ways to configure your environment.

-- You can configure the automated test by add an yml file to the tests/_envs folder
+- You can configure the automated test by adding an yml file to the tests/_envs folder
 - You can edit the yml files for each test suite
 - You can set up environment variables in the terminal or command prompt